quantargo/react-layout/readme.md

 **Layout components manage the layout and spacing for their direct children.**

 ## Install

 ``` sh
 npm install @quantargo/react-layout
 ```
+### Storybook

+You can preview all layout components with Storybook, by running `npm run storybook`.

 ## Usage